zulip/zulip-gci/tasks/interactive-bots.md

 We recommend claiming this task after completing Task Type A and Task Type B.

 * Come up with an idea for your own interactive bot that would improve Zulip.
-Make sure to make the bot's function clear -  what messages it should react to, what it should do with the message content and where it should post any output.
+Make sure to make clear what would be expected of the bot -  what messages it should react to, what it should do with the message content and where it should post any output.